-As of February 2017, SymBio is considering an additional indication for relapsed or refractory high-grade DLBCL (aggressive NHL).
+In August 2017, SymBio announced it had commenced phase III clinical trials for an additional indication of relapsed or refractory high-grade DLBCL (aggressive NHL).

 Rigosertib

 Rigosertib is a treatment for myelodysplastic syndromes (MDS).
 According to the company, rigosertib may be used alone or-due to its safety-in combination with other anticancer drugs.
 The drug is being developed in both intravenous (IV) and oral forms.